 Easy, sunny coastal track with golden sands and excellent swimming.
-This, the busiest track in the country follows, the full length of the small park's beautiful coastline.
+The busiest track in the country, following the length of the national park coastline.

 This journey explores the glacial valleys and mountains of Fiordland from Lake Hauroko to Lake Manapouri, visiting Dusky Sound along the way.